 Apart from the SONAR device, sound energy is used in many industries such as medical industries, science, and technology industries, and in music industries.
 Moreover, there are so many examples of sound energy from our day-to-day life such as the barking of a dog, the running of a motor car, or when you talk with your friend.

-The next one on my list of the top 6 different forms of energy and their examples is Mechanical Energy.
+The next one on my list of the top 6 different types of energy and their examples is Mechanical Energy.
 Not to mention, if you want to know everything about energy, you need to have proper knowledge about the definition of Mechanical Energy.

 Mechanical energy is the energy of an object due to its movement or position, or sometimes both.
 It is the most common form of energy that we see in our day-to-day lives.
 In other words, all moving objects produce mechanical energy.
 By definition, mechanical energy is the sum of kinetic energy and potential energy.
 The SI unit of mechanical energy is Joule (J).